karellen/geventmp/README.rst

 4. If you are really brave and have lots of free time on your hands, completely replace a standard blocking Python non-`FD`-based primitive with implementation based on an `FD`-based OS primitive (e.g. POSIX semaphore => Linux `eventfd-based semaphore for kernels > 2.6.30`__).
-5. Due to launching of separate processes in `MP`, figure out how, when, and whether to `monkey patch`__ spawned/forked children and grandchildren.
+5. Due to launching of separate processes in `MP`, figure out how, when, and whether to `monkey-patch`__ spawned/forked children and grandchildren.

 __ eventfd_